wojciacho/javascript-expanding-cards/README.md

 ## Vanilla Javascript

 Simple project built in Vanilla Javascript.
 It is expanding cards.
-This app has 7 different images which you can click, also I added in this project dark theme functionality.
+This app has 7 different images which you can click, also I added in this project dark theme functionality and localstorage.

 Inspiration to this project I got from udemy course created by Brad Traversy and Florin Pop.